 - Bunch of Parsley Chopped

-- Using a mortar and pestle, add the fennel seeds and grind them to break them a little, add the garlic cloves, flakey salt and grind to a paste.
+- Using a mortar and pestle (or mini blender), add the fennel seeds and grind them to break up a little.
+Add the garlic cloves, flaky salt and grind to a paste.

 - Add the pepper, chilli flakes and zest of both lemons and squeeze in the juice from one.

 - Add the olive oil and mix well.
 (See note 3)